MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-2-2-zolguroth-explained-who-is-he.md

 ---
-pageSlug: geometry-dash-2-2-zolguroth-explained
+pageSlug: how-to-summon-zolguroth-in-geometry-dash-2-2
-title: Geometry Dash 2.2 "Zolguroth" Explained - Who Is He?
+title: How To Summon "Zolguroth" In Geometry Dash 2.2
 desc: a
 date: 2023-02-07T07:35:43.366Z
 tags: